 S3 Descriptive Study

 A descriptive study of the S3 grant projects was completed, summarizing participating districts and key operational partners, as well as primary implementation activities and outcome data.

-Comprehensive grantee reports (full profiles and brief snapshots) can be found on NCSSLE's State pages which are linked below (select "Safe Supportive Schools" on the State page).
+Comprehensive S3 grantee reports (full profiles and brief snapshots) can also be found on NCSSLE's State pages which are linked below (select "Safe Supportive Schools" on the State page).